Mayweather Vs. McGregor Fight Date Not Yet Set But Still A Possibility

 As far as where the epic matchup would happen, Las Vegas’ T-Mobile Arena is the likely destination.

 How much would it cost you to attend the event?
-Tickets would likely cost more than $1000 and less than $10 thousand depending of where you’re sitting.
+Tickets would likely cost more than $1,000 and less than $10,000 depending on where you’re sitting.
 It’s safe to say that, with only 20,000 slots to fill, as quickly as the tickets were made available they’d be gone.

 In conclusion, it’s definitely possible a Mayweather vs. McGregor bout could happen.
 Both men have a desire for it to happen, there’s a time and place for it to take place and the amount of money involved has the potential to lure those who presently stand in the way.